 ATX12V is the most common form factor.

-To figure out the correct form factor for your PC build, consult the spec sheet of your PC case.
+To determine the correct form factor for your PC build, consult your PC case spec sheet.

 Step 7: PC Case